AdayevKP/TimeTracker/README.md

 # TimeTracker Backend

 Simple service for tracking your time.
 It is my educational project.
-Made mainly to remember FastAPI, SQLAlchemy and practice in dfferent tools.

 Web UI for this project: https://github.com/AdayevKP/TimeTrackerUI